ibexa/documentation-developer/docs/guide/customers/customers.md

     An example would be a CLI tool, or processes that happen in background, like sending out the order if a customer paid via a payment service provider.

-eZ Commerce uses the UBL standard to model customer data.
+[[= product_name_com =]] uses the UBL standard to model customer data.
 The most important type is the Party which describes an address.

 For each user, the following information is stored.
 If the user has a customer number, the following information is updated from the ERP after login: